regen-network/regen-ledger/rfcs/002-baskets-specification.md

 - **PickFromBasket**: picking a specific set of ecocredits from discrete batches in the basket (and paying a fixed fee in REGEN that is sent to the Community Spend Pool).
 Future versions of PickFromBasket may allow for a portion of fees to be sent to the basket curator, and for fee amount to be set at basket instantiation.
 - **TakeFromBasket**: taking an equivalent number of ecocredits from the basket, oldest credits first based on batch start date, from one or more ecocredit batches in the basket (at no fee)

+TakeFromBasket redeems ecocredits oldest first, a mechanism which mitigates a basket's aging.
+A basket with considerable Take redemptions and new deposits will have a healthy cycling of credits, facilitating a freshness to the basket.

-This redemption process affords the possibility of arbitrage between basket tokens and ecocredits (if picking is enabled).
+PickFromBasket (if enabled) affords the possibility of arbitrage between basket tokens and ecocredits.
 The market may value a specific ecocredit higher than the underlying basket token price.
 As traders execute such arbitrage opportunities, it is expected that the basket token price should move towards the “floor price”, the average price of the lowest valued credits in a given basket.
 A user may also find a specific ecocredit more valuable to them for intrinsic reasons (e.g. holding an ecocredit from a specific bioregion for offsetting).

 An ecocredit holder has the ability to retire, transfer, or hold their ecocredits.
 In the future, there could be the opportunity to create an ability to retire a basket token wherein a random underlying ecocredit would be retired on behalf of that basket token retirement (equivalent of redeeming a basket token for an ecocredit with a Take action and then retiring that taken ecocredit).

-#### Ecocredit Basket Depsoiting (Fig. 2)
+#### Ecocredit Basket Depositing (Fig. 2)

 ![](media/002-fig-2.jpg)